 A lot of EAPs default to a passive role as network manager and referral system (with some outdated work/life perks thrown in).
 Employers enable this, too often content to do little more than publish the EAP phone number and then bemoan low utilization.

 Tip: During your next quarterly meeting with your EAP, ask how they’ll proactively support the mental health of all your employees and their families.
-If this level of involvement isn’t in your contract with them, build it in at your next renewal, with KPIs.
+If this level of involvement isn’t in your contract with them, build it in at your next renewal… with performance guarantees.